jimini55/mcp-fork/src/frontend-mcp-server/awslabs/frontend_mcp_server/static/react/essential-knowledge.md

-# Reference UI Application Development Guide
+# Web application development instructions

 ## Introduction
-This document provides guidance for an LLM assistant helping users create custom web applications based on the reference UI template at https://github.com/sanjusunny/reference-ui.
+This document provides instructions to create a custom web applications based on a frontend starter template.
 The template uses React, Tailwind CSS, React Router v7, shadcn UI components, AWS Amplify, and Zustand for state management.
-As the assisting LLM, you should use this information to analyze user requirements, suggest appropriate approaches, and provide implementation steps for customizing the reference template to meet their specific needs.
+You should use this information to analyze user requirements, suggest appropriate approaches, and provide implementation steps for customizing the reference template to meet their specific needs.
 Follow the structured approach outlined below to deliver high-quality applications efficiently while maintaining consistency with the existing architecture and best practices.

 ## Important
 - Authentication, basic routing, and private/public layouts are already implemented